arjun-bhatt/TransformersIndicationExtraction/README.md

 - preprocessing_labeling_xml: a notebook that uses the human Rx drug labeling information from the FDA as a corpus, tokenizes sentences from those labels using a custom tokenizer
 - LSTM_Model: a notebook that trains & evaluates a bi-directional LSTM model on top of that dataset
 - Transformers_Indication_Extraction: a notebook that trains and evalutes two transformers models individually on that dataset, then stacks the hidden state representations of each sentence from each model, and trains and evaluates a new model based off those concatenated representations.
 Also validates dataset using sentences extracted from Drugbank.
+- **AnnotatedDataset** : Composed of labeled sentences extracted from the Indications & Usage section of FDA Rx Labeling Documents.
+Sentences are labeled numerically 1-5, where:
+- - 0: clinical observation (1673)
+- - 1: indication (4297)
+- - 2: contraindication (492)
+- - 3: side effect (68)
+- - 4: usage instruction (701)

 ## Code Example